What Is Opiate Withdrawal?

 A person who becomes physically dependent on opioid painkillers will feel a need to continue using the drugs in order to function normally.
 If they quit taking the drug “cold turkey,” they will experience various uncomfortable symptoms as the body tries to adjust without the substance.

 Withdrawal occurs when a person suddenly stops using a drug, or significantly reduces the amount they were taking.
-The symptoms of withdrawal depend on the type of painkiller being abused and a person’s established tolerance to the drug.
+The symptoms of withdrawal depend on a number of factors, including the type of painkiller being abused, the person’s established tolerance to the drug the length of their addiction, whether they abused multiple substances, and their mental and medical history.
 Most symptoms of withdrawal are flu-like, such as fever, sweating and vomiting.

 While withdrawal symptoms are generally not life-threatening, they can still cause tremendous physical and psychological distress to the person suffering.
 Because of the intensity of symptoms, people who are trying to end their drug use on their own may resort to using again to avoid the withdrawal process.
 However, the continuous cycle of stopping and resuming drug use can make it much more difficult to quit later on.
-This is because the cycle can spiral into uncontrollable abuse patterns that eventually lead to an addiction.
+This is because the cycle can spiral into uncontrollable abuse patterns.

 After a person finishes a detox program, their medical team may advise them to seek further treatment at an inpatient rehab center.
 This is a crucial step toward ensuring long-term sobriety and avoiding a relapse.
 Many detox programs are located inside inpatient rehab centers so that patients can make a smooth transition into further addiction treatment.